trellix-enterprise/RTS-Queries/orientation/Patches/patches.md

 InstalledUpdates hotfix_id, install_date, installed_by, description
     WHERE InstalledUpdates install_date after "2018-03-01"
         AND InstalledUpdates hotfix_id ends with "KB4012212"
-            OR InstalledUpdates.hotfix_id ends with "KB4012215"
+            OR InstalledUpdates hotfix_id ends with "KB4012215"
             OR InstalledUpdates hotfix_id ends with "KB4012218"
             OR InstalledUpdates hotfix_id ends with "KB4015549"
 ```